School trips – The ultimate teacher guide

 Established in 1989, Galina is an independent, family-run tour operator providing curriculum-relevant primary and secondary school trips to destinations in the UK and Europe.

-Its tours can be tailored to cover your students’ specific learning objectives – get in touch with a member of the team to discuss your requirements and start planning a school trip adventure.
+You can tailor the tours to cover your students’ specific learning objectives.
+Get in touch with a member of the team to discuss your requirements and start planning a school trip adventure.